 How to live with sarmassophobia

-This type of love phobia can lead to philophobia or pistanthrophobia if left untreated.
-If you do not get excited at the idea of doing good foreplay before getting into the main act, do not fret and try to talk it out with your partner.
+The fear of foreplay can lead to philophobia or pistanthrophobia if left untreated.
+If you do not get excited at the idea of a good foreplay before getting into the main act, talk it out with your partner.
+At the same time, it’s vital that you meet with a sex therapist to get to the root of the issue and figure out how to manage/overcome this fear.

 - Most of the phobias related to love are treatable through cognitive therapy and exposure techniques

-- It’s important for you to acknowledge the issue first to get help
+- It’s important for you to acknowledge the issue to get help

-- Love and support from your partner and closed ones are major factors in dealing with love phobias
+- Love and support from your partner and loved ones can be immensely helpful in coping with love phobias

-- If your problem hasn’t reached an extreme level, you can try the ‘face your fear’ technique and give yourself a chance to see the beautiful world beyond this irrational fear
+- If your problem hasn’t reached an extreme level, you can try the ‘face your fear’ technique and give yourself a chance to see the beautiful world beyond your fear

-These were the most common and uncommon types of love-related phobias that have the potential to wreak havoc on your romantic life.
-Self-awareness is necessary in these cases since you want to ask for help from a professional or at least talk it out with your partner.
+These are the most common and uncommon types of love-related phobias that have the potential to wreak havoc on your romantic life.
 The motive of this article was not to scare you; it was only to help you understand your own issues and also help somebody else identify theirs.
+After all, self-awareness is crucial to be able to deal with these fears, and hopefully, conquer them.